focallocal/FL-MobileApp/README.md

 # FL-MobileApp
-#### Repo for Android and iOS app development of https://focallocal.org/home
+#### Repo for Android and iOS app development of https://focallocal.org/home and https://brightertomorrowmap.com/

 *CustomTabs branch is most recent and preferred Android implementation at the moment.*